 Serving Christ With Open Minds, Open Hearts, and Open Hands

 Reverend Dr. Erik Holm is a California born Colorado transplant.
 He is married to Karleen, a school psychologist.
-Together they have three amazing daughters, ages l8, 16 and 11.
+Together they have three amazing daughters.
 He did his undergraduate study in Psychology at Whitworth University in Spokane, WA.
 Following college Erik served as Youth Director for six years at First Presbyterian Church of Burlingame, CA. Sensing the call to ordained ministry at that time he then went on to Princeton Theological Seminary to earn a Master of Divinity degree.
 Most recently he ﬁnished his Doctorate of Ministry at Fuller Theological Seminary in the ﬁeld of Missional Leadership.
-During his service at his current church, Erik has led mission work and international mission teams.
-Erik has taken a lead role facilitating his church’s transition of their style of worship.
-He is active in the Denver Presbytery, having served with the camps ministry, the pastoral care team and the missions and ministry workgroup.
-Rev. Holm is an avid baseball fan, loves to play basketball and enjoys watching movies a little too much!
+Erik loves getting hands on in community service and mission with our monthly food distribution program, adult mission trips, quarterly packing sessions at Feed My Starving Children and our annual Wildworks community service day.
+Rev. Holm is an avid S.F.
+Giants baseball fan, loves to play basketball and enjoys watching movies perhaps a little too much!

 A graduate of Princeton Theological Seminary, Reverend Jill Paulson joined the WPC staff in fall of 2012 and presently serves as WPC’s Program Pastor.
 Previously she'd served churches in the Mid-and Southwest, including an inter-tribal Native American Congregation in Phoenix, AZ.
 She has also served on the Presbytery level as a member of the Committees on Ministry and Preparation for Ministry; three Special Investigative Committees and Executive Presbyter Search Committee.
 Jill was a police chaplain with three different departments.
 In addition to her pastoral work, Jill has received certification in Spiritual Direction.